atbagga/DevopsExtension/README.md

 ![](WikiMigrationScript.gif)

+## Limitations

+1. Attachments directory is copied blindly in the split repository.
+This can add substantial size in some cases without using most of those files.

 ## Troubleshooting

 1. `The user '' does not have permissions for the action.` You do not have appropriate permissions for creating a repository in the project.
 1. git failure - Verify that the git clone is working on your machine for any repository in the same account.
+1. If you see path too long issues in windows.
+Use `git config --system core.longpath true` to allow long paths in git.